Skip to content ↓

 Medical Treatment Policy

-The Co-operative Academy Belle Vue is committed to giving all its students opportunities to access the curriculum.
+Co-op Academy Belle Vue is committed to giving all its students opportunities to access the curriculum.
 Every effort will be made to ensure that students with medical needs experience the best possible care whilst at the Academy.
 This policy provides a sound basis for ensuring that children with medical needs receive proper care and support at the Academy.
 In addition, the Academy has adopted the guidance published by the DfE/Department of Health entitled "Supporting Pupils with Medical Needs: a good practice guide".

 In this document “medical condition” refers to any physical or mental health condition that requires ongoing health professional input.